lillekat/lillekat.github.io/index.md

 # Lille Kat

-Lille Kat events are held every two to three weeks on Friday afternoons at [ITU](http://www.itu.dk) and aimed at students from all study programmes who want to spend time solving problems, improving their programming skills, and hanging out with friends.
+Lille Kat events are held every 2–3 weeks on Friday afternoons at [ITU](http://www.itu.dk) and aimed at students from all study programmes who want to spend time solving problems, improving their programming skills, and hanging out with friends.
 Lille Kat is held in a friendly and relaxed environment for practicing collaborative problem solving; participants are encouraged to help each other and have fun.

 The events aim to be fun and challenging for programmers of every skill level.